 What is a Food Pantry?

 Simply put, a food pantry provides food directly to those who may not have enough food to eat.
-Food pantries are an important source of emergency food, and they often provide other critical resources such as nutrition education, health screenings, seasonal food baskets and back to school supplies.
+Food pantries can be either permanent locations or mobile distributions.
+Food pantries are often the only source of free healthy and nutritious food in a neighborhood, and they often provide other critical resources such as nutrition education, health screenings, seasonal food baskets and back to school supplies.
 A community food pantry’s mission is to directly serve local residents who suffer from hunger and food insecurity within a specified area.